ros-infrastructure/rosindex/contribute.md

 See [ROS Index Metadata]({{ "/contribute/metadata" | prepend: site.baseurl }}) for documentation on these tags.

-## Contributing Content to Packages Maintained by Others

-There are many documented ROS repositories and packages out there, but there are even more which lack descriptions or even `README` files.
-One of the best ways to contribute to ROS Index is to contribute documentation to the indexed packages directly.

-For example, if you find a package without a good description or `README`, it's very easy to write up your own notes, and submit them as a <em>pull request</em> on the hosting site (GitHub, BitBucket, GitLab, etc).

-For packages which are hosted on systems that don't support pull requests, or packages which are no longer maintained, feel free to fork those packages on GitHub, add documentation, and get them indexed as forks.

-You can also contribute by fixing bugs or adding new features to packages or by reviewing the contributions proposed or submitted by others as <em>pull requests</em>.
-If you would like some suggestions where your help may be welcomed, click the button below.

-<a type="button" href="{{ "/contribute/suggestions" | prepend: site.baseurl }}" class="btn btn-success">Contribution Suggestions</a>

 ## Opting out of Indexing

 If you do not want a branch of your repository to be shown on ROS Index, simply